BenAgro314/rob498_capstone/README.md

 ## SSH Using Jetson's MicroUSB Port
 - ssh captors@192.168.55.1
+To get the ip address for U of T wifi, connect via Microusb, type "ifconfig" and use the ip address under wlan0 -> inet

 ## SSH and Remote Desktop:

 Put this into your `~/.ssh/config` (make that file if it doesn't exist):
 ```
 Host jetson
-    HostName 100.67.79.56 # change this to the ip of the Jetson
+    HostName 100.67.79.56 # change this to the ip of the Jetson on U of T wifi
     User captors
     LocalForward 5900 localhost:5900
 ```